diojin/mockingjay/docs/books/Digest of Hadoop- The Definitive Guide 4th Edition.md

 1. State exceptions
 A state exception occurs when the operation fails because it cannot be applied to the znode tree.
 2. Recoverable exceptions
-Recoverable exceptions are those from which the application can recover within the same ZooKeeper session.
+Recoverable exceptions are those from which the application can `recover within the same ZooKeeper session`.
 A recoverable exception is manifested by KeeperException.ConnectionLossException, which means that the connection to ZooKeeper has been lost.
 ZooKeeper will try to reconnect, and in most cases the reconnection will succeed and ensure that the session is intact.
 The program needs a way of detecting whether its update was applied by encoding information in the znode’s pathname or its data.
 3. Unrecoverable exceptions
 In some cases, the ZooKeeper session becomes invalid — perhaps because of a timeout or because the session was closed (both of these scenarios get a KeeperException.SessionExpiredException), or perhaps because authentication failed (KeeperException.AuthFailedException).
 In any case, all ephemeral nodes associated with the session will be lost, so the application needs to rebuild its state before reconnecting to ZooKeeper.